navcoin/navcoin-org/content/_index.md

     btnMarginTop="40px"
     btnMarginBtm="10px">}}
     <p>NavCoin is a decentralized cryptocurrency that uses peer-to-peer technology to operate with no central authority or banks;
-    managing transactions and the issuing of NavCoin is carried out collectively by the network.
-NavCoin is open-source; its design is public, nobody owns or controls NavCoin and everyone can take part.</p>
+    managing transactions and the issuing of NavCoin is carried out collectively by the network. <b>NavCoin is open-source; its design is public, nobody owns or controls NavCoin and everyone can take part.</b></p>
 {{< /left_image_section >}}
 {{< home_features
     bgColor="#fff"